 The Entrepreneur Series: Jennifer J. Artistry Makeup Artist

-What’s going on people?
+What’s going on, people?
 We are now in the third month of 2020.
-Hopefully the year has been going well for your.
+Hopefully, the year has been going well for you.
 You’ve been able to save money, pay off debt, or start a side hustle/business.
 If not, you should pay attention to this post.
 My side hustle series is back!

 I decided to change the name to The Entrepreneur Series.
 My last interview went live in October, so it’s been a few months.
 Today, I want to introduce you to Jennifer Jackson.

-Jennifer Jackson is a beauty entrepreneur and influencer, makeup artist, and photographer who has a passion for beauty, content design, photography, healthy living, and inspiring others.
-Growing up, she always had a niche in creativity and expressing her artistic abilities from drawing, painting and doing hair.
-As a self-taught makeup artist, Jennifer has been an avid lover of makeup for over ten years.
-She instantly fell into makeup artistry, beginning with eyebrow arching, filling, tinting, and so on.
-In 2015, Jennifer was featured in The Plain Dealer and Cleveland.com for her style, makeup artistry, and notable creativity.
+Jennifer Jackson is a beauty entrepreneur, influencer, makeup artist, and photographer passionate about beauty, content design, photography, healthy living, and inspiring others.
+Growing up, she always had a niche in creativity and expressing her artistic abilities from drawing, painting, and doing hair.
+As a self-taught makeup artist, Jennifer has been an avid makeup lover for over ten years.
+She instantly fell into makeup artistry, beginning with eyebrow arching, filling, tinting, etc. In 2015, Jennifer was featured in The Plain Dealer and Cleveland.com for her style, makeup artistry, and notable creativity.

-In early 2017 before her relocation to Atlanta, Georgia, Jennifer worked and trained alongside with a team of Professional Makeup Artists at Cleveland Makeup Artistry where she perfected her craft and learned more about the business side of makeup.
-In 2018, Jennifer launched her podcast, The Beauty Suite and was featured in VoyageATL twice.
-Jennifer’s creative vision and direction continues to grow in her business, Jennifer J. Artistry offers makeup services in Atlanta, Georgia.
-In December 2019, Jennifer began her new photography business, Coffee + Shots also servicing clients in Atlanta, Georgia.
+In early 2017 before her relocation to Atlanta, Georgia, Jennifer worked and trained alongside a team of Professional Makeup Artists at Cleveland Makeup Artistry, where she perfected her craft and learned more about the business side of makeup.
+In 2018, Jennifer launched her podcast, The Beauty Suite, and was featured in VoyageATL twice.
+Jennifer’s creative vision and direction continue to grow in her business.
+Jennifer J. Artistry offers makeup services in Atlanta, Georgia.
+In December 2019, Jennifer began her new photography business, Coffee + Shots, also servicing clients in Atlanta, Georgia.

 What sparked your entrepreneurial spirit?